 Follow this link to learn more about advocacy, resource, and support organizations in Washington State and the nation.

 This link provides information pertaining to housing, utilities, transportation, communication, recreation, and access to health and social services in Seattle and Bellevue.

 DO-IT serves to increase the participation of individuals with disabilities in challenging academic programs and careers.
 It promotes the use of computer and networking technologies to increase independence, productivity, and participation in education and employment.

-The DDD assists individuals with developmental disabilities and their families to obtain services and supports based on individual preference, capabilities and needs, and which promote everyday activities, routines and relationships common to most citizens.
+The DDA assists individuals with developmental disabilities and their families to obtain services and supports based on individual preference, capabilities and needs, and which promote everyday activities, routines and relationships common to most citizens.

 Each DVR office throughout the state is committed to offering a welcoming environment and providing the information and support necessary for people with disabilities to direct and receive the goods and services in a way that makes the most sense for them.
 Find liaison information for every county in Washington state: DVR High School Liaisons.

 The Washington State Department of Labor and Industries regulates the wage, hour and working conditions for all workers in the state.
 This website is a valuable resource for student research, staff training, and parent information.